 Your employee may choose to keep working for as long as possible.
 In this case, you should make reasonable adjustments and do your best to help the person keep working.
-For more advice about this, you can call our work support advisers.

 If the employee is slowly getting weaker, this can be difficult to manage.
 An occupational health adviser should be able to help.
 Colleagues may also find this time upsetting.
 Tell employees about any counselling or employee assistance programme that is available in your organisation.
 You can also suggest they call our free support line.